oracle-livelabs/apex/apex-professional-hol10/introduction.md

 ### Recap

-In the last hands-on lab, you practised creating validations on the Page Items and adding Page processes with types like Invoke API, Clear and a branch to a page.
+In the last hands-on lab, you practiced creating validations on the Page Items and adding Page processes with types like Invoke API, Clear and a branch to a page.

+Estimated Time: 20 minutes

 ### Objectives